 Soft Plastic Jerkbait Gear Guide

-A mainstay of serious bass anglers for decades, soft plastic jerkbaits feature an iconic baitfish shape that provides versatility for anglers who want to catch both size and quantity.
-Commonly referred to as a “Fluke,” these relatively simple soft plastics create an enticing injured baitfish imitation that’s become exceedingly popular for use with forward-facing sonar or anglers who need to search shallow water with excellent efficiency.
-In this gear guide, we delve into the world of soft plastic jerkbaits, explore effective rigging methods, and identify all the essential gear you’ll need to unlock their full fish-catching potential.
+A mainstay of serious bass anglers for decades, soft-plastic jerkbaits feature an iconic baitfish shape that provides versatility for anglers who want to catch both size and quantity.
+Commonly referred to as a “Fluke,” these relatively simple soft plastics create an enticing injured-baitfish imitation that’s become exceedingly popular for use with forward-facing sonar or anglers who need to efficiently search shallow water.
+In this gear guide, we delve into the world of soft-plastic jerkbaits, explore effective rigging methods, and identify all the essential gear you’ll need to unlock their full fish-catching potential.

 Rods for Soft-Plastic Jerkbaits

-Soft plastic jerkbaits are often rigged weightless, so the ideal rod needs to have a soft enough tip section to effectively fling a lightweight presentation, while still providing enough backbone to drive an extra wide gap hook home for a solid hookset.
-Luckily, most light-duty jig and worm rods also excel with soft plastic jerkbaits, so there's a good chance you already own a rod that will work.
-When fishing a traditional Texas-rigged soft plastic jerkbait, a medium-heavy power rod with a fast-to-extra fast taper will get the job done.
-For rod length, most anglers typically prefer a slightly shorter length between 7’ to 7’4” for improved handling when working the bait
+Soft-plastic jerkbaits are often rigged weightless, so the ideal rod needs a softer tip section to effectively cast these lightweight baits coupled with enough backbone to properly set an extra-wide-gap hook.
+Luckily, most light-duty jig and worm rods also excel with soft-plastic jerkbaits, so there's a good chance you already own a rod that will work.
+When fishing a traditional Texas-rigged soft jerkbait, a medium-heavy rod with a fast-to-extra fast taper will get the job done perfectly.
+For rod length, most anglers typically prefer rods ranging from around 6'8" to 7'3" for better handling and less fatigue.

 Reels for Soft-Plastic Jerkbaits

-In most scenarios, you’ll want to reach for a size 70 to 150 baitcasting reel with a slightly faster 7.0:1 gear ratio or higher so you can quickly pick up line when twitching the bait or catch up to a bite that knocked slack into your line.
+In most scenarios, a 70- to 150-size baitcasting reel with a slightly faster 7.0:1 gear ratio or higher is a great choice to help you quickly pick up line in between twitches, when reeling in to make another cast, or while fighting a fish.
 These smaller and more compact reels are better equipped to handle light baits without hindering casting distance or accuracy and allow your hand to rest comfortably on the reel while you’re working the bait.
-A faster gear ratio gives anglers more time to drive the hook home but also makes it easy to overwork the bait, so always be mindful of your cadence and try to adjust based on how the fish are reacting.
-If you’re going finesse with a small soft plastic Fluke it can be advantageous to switch over to spinning tackle, in which case any 2500–3000 size spinning reel is a good choice.
+Keep in mind that a fast gear ratio can make it easier to overwork the bait, so always be mindful of your cadence and try to adjust it based on how the fish are reacting.
+Spinning tackle also works well for soft jerkbaits, especially with smaller baits.
+If you’re going the finesse route, any 2500- to 3000-size spinning reel is a great place to start.

 Line for Soft-Plastic Jerkbaits

-Most anglers rely on the stealthy attributes of a 10–17lb fluorocarbon line for its ability to remain nearly invisible underwater and help the Fluke sink beneath the surface to enhance the action and its natural appeal.
-Fluorocarbon provides excellent abrasion resistance so you can confidently fish around wood, light cover, and vegetation without worrying about damaging your line.
-If you’re fishing the soft plastic jerkbait on a spinning combo, a braided mainline in conjunction with your favorite fluorocarbon leader provides the perfect combination of castability, strength, and sensitivity.
+Most anglers rely on the stealth of a 10–17lb fluorocarbon line for its ability to remain nearly invisible underwater and to help a soft jerkbait sink beneath the surface for enhanced action and appeal.
+Fluorocarbon provides excellent abrasion resistance so you can confidently fish around wood, light cover, and vegetation without worrying too much about your line.
+Whether fishing casting or spinning tackle, a braided mainline in conjunction with a fluorocarbon leader also makes a solid choice for its potent combination of castability, strength, and sensitivity.

 Modifications & Rigging for Soft-Plastic Jerkbaits

-Whether you are dealing with heavy cover, finicky fish, or short strikes, you can bet there’s a way to rig a Fluke that will remedy the issue.
-Most of the time, when anglers are talking about fishing a “Fluke” they are referring to a Texas-rigged soft plastic jerkbait, but because of its fishy shape and action they can be paired with a wide range of techniques to fool bass, like vibrating jigs, Carolina-rigs, and minnow jigheads.
-For simplicity sake, we’ll focus this section on rigging techniques that rely on the gliding action of the bait in conjunction with input from the angler.
+Whether you are dealing with heavy cover, finicky fish, or short strikes, you can bet there’s a way to rig a soft jerkbait that will remedy the issue.
+When anglers talk about fishing a soft jerkbait, they are typically referring to rigging one Texas-style on an EWG hook.
+However, because of their fishy shape and action, soft jerkbaits can also be paired with various other applications, like Carolina rigs, minnow jigheads, or used as vibrating jig trailers.
+For simplicity's sake, we’ll focus this section on rigging techniques that rely on the gliding action of the bait in conjunction with input from the angler.

 Texas-Rigged

-This rigging is incredibly weedless, and especially effective around roaming baitfish and anytime bass are shallow.
-There are a couple of different hook types that you can use to Tex-pose a soft plastic jerkbait, including EWG swimbait hooks and offset round bend worm hooks.
-The weight of your hook can greatly affect the rate at which your bait sinks, so it can pay off to play around with different hook/bait combinations when you want a faster/slower rate of fall.
+This rigging is incredibly weedless and especially effective around roaming baitfish or shallow bass.
+There are a couple of different hook types that you can use to Tex-pose a soft-plastic jerkbait, including EWG swimbait hooks and offset round bend worm hooks.
+The weight of your hook can greatly affect the rate at which your bait sinks, so play around with different hook/bait combinations when you want a faster/slower rate of fall.

 Nose Hook With Screw Lock

-Arguably one of the easiest ways to fish a Fluke, the advantage of this rigging is the increased hookup ratio.
-With a single, exposed hook point you no longer have to worry about driving a heavy gauge hook through the lip.
-However, this rigging also opens the door to snagging, so it is best utilized in open water scenarios.
+Arguably one of the easiest ways to fish a soft jerkbait, the advantage of this rigging is the increased hookup ratio.
+With a single exposed point, you no longer have to worry about hook penetration with a heavy-gauge hook.
+However, this rigging also opens the door to snagging, so it is best utilized in open-water scenarios.

 Line-Through Treble Took